torvalds/linux/Documentation/arch/x86/intel_txt.rst

    in order to remove this blanket protection and use VT-d's page-level protection.
--  Tboot will populate a shared page with some data about itself and pass this to the Linux kernel as it transfers control.
+-  Tboot will populate a shared page with some data about itself and pass this to the GNU/Linux kernel as it transfers control.

    -  The location of the shared page is passed via the boot_params struct as a physical address.